Local Food & Flavours

 Roti

-An unleavened griddle-baked bread from India, usually made with whole wheat flour.
-The roti is finished over an open flame for 10 to 15 seconds, a technique that causes it to fill with steam and puff up like a balloon.
-Also called chapati and paratha.
+An unleavened, griddle-baked bread from India, usually made with whole wheat flour.
+The roti, also called chapati and paratha, is finished over an open flame for 10 to 15 seconds, a technique that causes it to fill with steam and puff up like a balloon.
 In the Caribbean, this is usually filled with a selection of meats and starchy vegetables (potato, sweet potato, carrots) and spices (scotch bonnet, thyme, curry, etc).

 Rundown